ybgskr12/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”